Hamburg Wrongful Death Attorneys Offering Compassionate Representation

 An easy way to conceptualize wrongful death is as an extension of personal injury law.
 If someone is injured by the negligence of another but survives, they can sue the at-fault party for damages.
 If those same actions cause the victim’s death, representatives for the victim can pursue litigation against the at-fault parties.

-Who Can Sue For Wrongful Death And What Damages Are Available?
+Who Can Sue For Wrongful Death in Hamburg And What Damages Are Available?

 In a personal injury suit, the injured victim is the plaintiff.
 Wrongful death is more complex, and each state decides for itself who has the standing to sue on behalf of a deceased victim.
 In New York, the only person with standing to sue is the executor (or personal representative) of the deceased victim’s estate.